Updated on March 18, 2025

 Flush 5 to 1

-With the above pay schedule in a six-deck game, the house edge is 4.14% (Note: If fewer decks are used, the house edge increases to 7.76% for three-deck game.
+With the above pay table in a six-deck game, the house edge is 4.14% (If fewer decks are used, the house edge increases to 7.76% for three-deck game.
 If the game uses eight decks, the house edge is only 3.18%).

 (Note: I would also recommend the article written by Eliot Jacobson on counting systems for 21+3 that target flushes.)

-• Mixed Pair – Two cards of the same rank but different color.
-For example, queen of clubs and queen of diamonds.
+1. Mixed Pair – Two cards of the same rank but different colours.
+For example, Queen of clubs and Queen of diamonds.

-• Colored Pair – Two cards of the same rank and color.
-For example, queen of hearts and queen of diamonds.
+2. Coloured Pair – Two cards of the same rank and colour.
+For example, Queen of hearts and Queen of diamonds.

-• Perfect Pair – Two identical cards, such as two queens of spades.
+3. Perfect Pair – Two identical cards, such as two Queens of spades.

-The payouts vary from one casino to another but the most common are as follows (for an eight-deck game):
+The payouts vary from one casino to another, but common structures for an eigh-deck game include:

 Perfect Pair 25 to 1 30 to 1 25 to 1